 Gottfried Kumpf is a famous Austrian artist whose works include statues of distinctive animal figures; the kind you might find in a lovely kids picture book.

-His works for Schönbrunn include the frog prince and the three wise monkeys.
+His works for Schönbrunn include the frog prince and the three wise monkeys (pictured above).

 A booth between the hippos and big cats hires out little pull-along open-top wagons for a small fee (€2 when I visited) and picture ID as a deposit.

 They’re a fun way to carry around little kids.
-But…if you want to go through the woods and up to the Tirolerhof, that’s quite a climb with a wagon in tow.
+However, if you’re planning to go through the woods and up to the Tirolerhof, then that’s quite a climb with a wagon in tow.

 (Note that the rental station may not be open during less popular parts of the year.)